FedeMatt/Statistical-Learning-II---exam-project/README.md

-# Statistical Learning II, exam project
+# Statistical Learning II - exam project

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.